springwolf/springwolf.github.io/docs/quickstart.md

 # Quickstart

-*The following instructions are for Kafka services - but AMQP services configuration is almost identical.
+*The following instructions are for Kafka services - but AMQP services configuration is almost same.
 Check out the [example project for complete examples](https://github.com/timonback/springwolf-core/tree/master/springwolf-examples).*

 ## 1. Add dependencies